-The ADL Initiative strives to develop the next-generation of distributed learning science techniques and technologies via research, development, and collaboration.
-A sample of the ADL Initiative’s R&D projects is listed below, with similar projects grouped into portfolio areas (although, in practice, these areas often overlap and interconnect!).
-All projects are carried out by the ADL Initiative staff, external vendors, and/or scientists and engineers from Federally Funded Research and Development Centers (FFRDCs).
+The ADL Initiative strives to advance distributed learning science techniques and technologies via research, development, and collaboration.
+Our R&D project areas and corresponding projects are listed below.
+(Although, in practice, these areas often overlap and interconnect.)
+All projects are carried out by the ADL Initiative staff, external vendors (performers), and designated stakeholders (collaborators).

 Distributed Learning Interoperability

-Historically, the ADL Initiative has emphasized interoperability.
-Beginning with SCORM® in the mid-1990s and including xAPI today, the program invests heavily in ensuring that distributed learning systems can effectively exchange and make use of learning-related content and data.
-Current projects in this portfolio area roughly fall into the following subareas:
+Historically, the ADL Initiative has emphasized interoperability, and we invest heavily in ensuring that distributed learning systems can effectively exchange and make use of learning-related content and data.

 - Competency and Skills System (CaSS)